 In the past, the Stratos was available in multiple sizes, but Osprey made the surprising decision to only offer a single size with the latest model (there are men’s and women’s-specific designs, however).
 The good news is that the shoulder straps can be easily adjusted up and down with a Velcro attachment for various torso lengths, and we’ve had no problems sharing the pack with people ranging from 5’4” to over 6 feet.
 It’s also simple to dial in the fit with the large hipbelt adjusters and easy-to-access load-lifter straps.
 Given the high level of adjustability, the lack of size options isn’t optimal but seems reasonable.

 We tested the 24-liter version of the men’s Stratos, which is the smallest-capacity version.
-Osprey also makes it in a women’s model, the Sirrus, which shares the same design but with a women’s-specific fit.
-And both the Sirrus and Stratos lines include higher-capacity versions.
-The 36- and 50-liter models share a lot in common with the Stratos and Sirrus 24, but they add a top lid as well as a zippered access to the bottom of the bag.
-Of course, weight also goes up: the 36-liter version is 3 pounds 4.8 ounces and the large 50-liter packs weighs 3 pounds 10.9 ounces.
+The larger 34-liter model is the most similar to the version tested here but with more storage options, including a zippered sleeping bag compartment.
+The 36- and 50-liter models also share a lot in common with the Stratos 24, but they add a top lid as well as zippered access to the bottom of the bag.
+Of course, weight also goes up: the 36-liter version is 3 pounds 4.8 ounces and the large 50-liter pack weighs 3 pounds 10.9 ounces.
 All in all, we think the 24 is the best choice for most done-in-a-day activities.
-Alternatively, the 36 is a good option for those that need to carry a little extra or want to use it for minimalist overnights, and the 50 is a solid backpacking bag (or a daypack for carrying an entire family’s worth of food and gear).
+Alternatively, the 36 is a good option for those who need to carry a little extra or want to use it for minimalist overnights, and the 50 is a solid backpacking bag (or a large daypack for carrying an entire family’s worth of food and gear).

 What We Like